 For centuries al-Ghazali has been one of the most read teachers on Islam and Islamic mysticism.

-His massive work entitled the ‘Revival of the Religious Sciences’ had the aim of heightening the religious life of the people and raising the standards of teaching by the clerics.
+His massive work entitled the ‘Revival of the Religious Sciences’ had the aim of heightening the religious life of the people and raising the standards of teaching by the scholars.

-In one chapter of his ‘Revival’ he treats of the ‘Heart’ – that in us which has the capacity for realisation of higher love and knowledge, and the means thereto, which go beyond conventional learning and focus on inner purification.
+In one chapter of his ‘Revival’ he treats of the ‘Heart’ – that in us which has the capacity for realisation of higher love and knowledge, and the means thereto, which are based on inner purification and enquiry.

-This talk is about how we all can learn and benefit from these teachings.
+This talk considers these teachings from the non-dual perspective and how we all can learn and benefit from them.

 The Light Behind the Mind